mui/mui-x/docs/data/data-grid/editing/editing.md

 ## Full-featured CRUD

-The Data Grid is not only a data visualization tool.
+The data grid is not only a data visualization tool.
 It offers built-in editing features for you to manage your data set.
 The following demo shows a full-featured CRUD (Create, Read, Update, Delete) typically found in enterprise applications.

 :::info